Essay 16-04 -- Summary Of Essay Four Part One: Formal Logic And Change

 B3: "Non-A is non-A and at the same time non-(non-A)".

-That is, if each "A" in B1 is replaced with what it is supposed at the same time to be (i.e., "non-A"), following the advice of DM-'logicians'.
-Plainly, B1 would 'dialectically disintegrate' into B3 -- or, perhaps worse, into the following:
+That is, if each "A" in B1 is replaced with what it is supposed at the same time to be (i.e., "non-A"), and if we unwisely followed the advice of DM-'logicians'.
+Plainly, B1 would 'dialectically disintegrate' into B3 -- or, perhaps even worse, into the following:

 B3a: "A and non-A is A and non-A and at the same time non-(A and non-A)".